 Plus it could contain disease and pests.
 Instead purchase a good soil mix or make your own with a mixture of seed starting mix, compost and potting soil.
 Before setting your plants in their new containers, you will need to harden them off by setting them out during the day and bringing them back inside at night for a week or two.

-Organic gardening in containers is different from other types of gardening in that you will need to water more - sometimes up to twice a day, depending on the weather, how many plants are in one container and even the type of container you use.
+gardening in that you will need to water more - sometimes up to twice a

 To determine whether your plants need watering, feel the soil.
 If it feels dry a couple of inches down, then you will need to saturate all the soil in the pot.
 If water is draining from the bottom of the pot, then you know you have watered it sufficiently.